jonshiach/graphics-labs/pages/02_basic_shapes_in_OpenGL.md

 Here we have assigned the colour red to the first (bottom-left) vertex, green to the second (bottom-right) vertex and blue to the third (top) vertex.

-Like the VBO, we need to create and bind a buffer for the colours.
+Like the vertex buffer, we need to create and bind a buffer for the colours.

 ```cpp
 // Create colour buffer